SCT-lab/DigiFungi/README.md

 **All files over 100MB have been compressed and require unzipping**

-Development work by Reda Šimbelytė, project managed by Will Hurst (will.hurst@wur.nl)
+Development work by Reda Šimbelytė, project managed by Will Hurst (will.hurst@wur.nl) The project was funded by Wageningen University and Research Coporate Value Creation

 [Link to Social Creative Technologies Lab @WUR](https://www.linkedin.com/company/sct-lab)